 UK Prime Minister Theresa May recently expressed pride in the upcoming centenary anniversary of the Balfour Declaration, with intent to celebrate the creation of the state of Israel.

-The Balfour Declaration, a diplomatic letter that you can find in our Digital Archive database, is a public statement written by UK Foreign Secretary Arthur Balfour in 1917 committing to the ‘establishment in Palestine of a national home for the Jewish people’.
+The Balfour Declaration is a public statement written by UK Foreign Secretary Arthur Balfour in 1917 committing to the ‘establishment in Palestine of a national home for the Jewish people’.
 The recipient of the document on 02/11/2017 had been Walter Rothschild, a British politician, banker and zoologist.
 The declaration is seen as one of the key setting-stones providing momentum for the later creation of the state of Israel in 1948.

 Whilst current UK Prime Minister Theresa May acknowledged the sensitivities surrounding the Balfour Declaration, and whilst the declaration commits to not compromising the ‘civil and religious rights of existing non-Jewish communities in Palestine’, expressing pride in the declaration remains highly problematic, sensitive, and potentially undermines the credibility and neutrality of the UK as one of the active mediators in the two-state solution negotiation process.

 Arab Millennial supports anything that can be done to protect and preserve the ethnic and religious rights of Jewish communities to live in full equality in the international community.
 Arab Millennial also supports the two-state solution as the most viable and realistic attempt of solving the Israel-Palestine conflict, despite difficulties we have faced within our own community for supporting the two-state solution.
 However, we must remain conscious that the rights of zionist settlers in 1948 ended up jeopardising the rights of indigenous Palestinian citizens who had very little input and influence in diplomatic discussions that would affect the outcome of their lives and their future generations at present and to come.